THE ORIGINS OF THE PRACTICE

 short frenulum.
 No statistics are available for persistent short frenulum

-except among animals (higher mammals) where between 0.5% and 5.7% have
+except among animals (higher mammals) where between 0.5% and 5.7% are reported to have

 the "apparent" need to circumcise, than could be found in

-But these statistics are only valid because they refer to large
+Furthermore, scientific statistics are only valid because they use large

-sample groups, and therefore they must be rejected because the operation developed among hunting peoples who lived in small groups.
+sample groups, but the operation developed among hunting peoples who lived in small groups.
 Statistics

 are known to fluctuate notoriously when measured in small groups.